bahrus/pdpu/README.md

 Actually, Polymer proved that the dream isn't that far fetched.
 These components are inspired by Polymer's helper elements.
 It should be noted that Polymer's binding support places great emphasis on performance -- so they can be used inside a rapidly scrolling virtual list, for example.

 These components, instead, emphasize simplicity and small size -- to be used for 30,000 ft. above the ground component gluing.
 Think connecting a TV to a Roku, rather than connecting tightly coupled micro chips together.
-Having said that, these components seem to perform adequately in [at least one scenario of a virtual list.](https://www.webcomponents.org/element/xtal-tree)
+Having said that, these components seem to perform adequately in [at least one scenario of a virtual list.](https://www.webcomponents.org/element/xtal-tree).
+See the section "p-s" for more discussion about this.

 Here I am defining a "framework" as a "common, centrally managed language used to glue components together."
 What distinguishes polymer's helper elements from a framework is that they are themselves components.
 The "language" can thus easily evolve, like natural languages.
 Who still uses the word lasslorn?